Frontier Services Group

-Frontier Services Group (FSG) is a Chinese Africa-focused security, aviation, and logistics company founded and led until April 2021 by Erik Prince, the former head of Blackwater Worldwide.
+Frontier Services Group (FSG) is a Chinese partially state-owned Africa-focused security, aviation, and logistics company founded and led until April 2021 by Erik Prince, the former head of Blackwater Worldwide.
 Prince has described FSG's main corporate mission as helping Chinese businesses to work safely in Africa.
 The company operates logistical projects for shipping routes in Africa, and also conducts high-risk evacuations from conflict zones.
 FSG's area of service has since expanded to the Belt and Road areas of Africa, Central Asia, and Southeast Asia.

 Services

 According to FSG in September 2017, it does not provide services involving armed personnel or training armed personnel.
 In some cases, it provides personnel and training to help non-military personnel provide close protection security, without the use of arms.
 However, critics have voiced concern that Prince's work as FSG chairman has included efforts to sell paramilitary programs and services.
 FSG ended contracts with two of Prince's closest associates within the company after becoming suspicious that they were assisting Prince in unauthorized paramilitary contracts.
 In addition, FSG oversees "anti-terrorist security" training programs in a school it partially owns, going so far to feature the newly trained "specialists" in a promotional video.